 The Lebanon Social Services office offers a variety of services to Lebanon children, adults, and seniors.
 These free services include:

 · Referrals to State and Federal programs for SNAP (food stamps) assistance, State General Assistance, Assistance with Husky/Access Health CT (marketplace for CT Insurance) for uninsured children and families.

 · Financial assistance through the Lebanon Warm Hearts Fund.
 (Intake Form and income verification required)

-· Food assistance and intake office for the Lebanon Neighbor’s Helping Neighbor’s food cupboard distributing monthly food baskets, as well as holiday baskets for Thanksgiving, Christmas, and Easter.
+· Food assistance and intake office for the Lebanon Neighbor’s Helping Neighbor’s food cupboard distributing monthly food, as well as holiday food for Thanksgiving, Christmas, and Easter.

 · Assistance with budgeting and general paperwork.